Frank Hewetson (photo courtesy of Kirill Andreev / Greenpeace)

 You’re still facing some pretty serious jail time, though.
 Seven years, right?

 We are, yeah.
 We’re hoping they reduce it.
-Well, we’re hoping they realise there is no case and we get sent home.
-There are varying degrees of hooliganism – one is just a fine, and if anything it should be that.
+Well, we’re hoping they realize there is no case and we get sent home.
+There are varying degrees of hooliganism—one is just a fine, and if anything it should be that.
 But it shouldn’t even be that, really.
 We’ve committed no crime.
 Don’t forget this man-made island is outside the 12-nautical-mile zone, therefore it’s in international waters.
 We were seized illegally and all of our equipment has been taken illegally.

 Can you talk about your time in jail?

 Yes, it was pretty grim.
 I think the jail in Murmansk was previously a mental hospital.
 The whole of the first floor was full of prisoners with tuberculosis.
 I was on the third floor.
 It was extremely run-down.
 The food was truly grim.
 We were locked up in a cell for 23 hours a day.
-The cell was, I think, 2.2 by 5.5 metres, or something like that.
-They have this motto there: "Don’t hope, don’t fear and don’t beg."
+The cell was, I think, 7 by 18 feet, or something like that.
+They have this motto there: "Don’t hope, don’t fear, and don’t beg."
 It really rang true.

 A Russian coast guard officer pointing a gun at a Greenpeace International activist as five activists attempt to climb the Prirazlomnaya oil rig (photo courtesy of Greenpeace)